 2 small-sized bowls

 1 brush for face mask applications (or use your fingers but for me is a little grossing and not under my hygiene rules)

 First, Jamaican women are separating the yolk from the white in two separate bowls.
 They are taking the bowl with the egg white and they whisk it very well until they have a frothy mixture; Second, they are cleaning their face and they dampen it with warm water.
 They are applying the egg white on the face with circular massage moves (if you want, apply it with a brush).
 Until the mixture will be dried (15 minutes) they are beating the yolk with the olive oil.
 After 15 minutes they are taking off the egg white with warm damp cloth and they are applying the egg yolk with olive oil (with circular massage moves) for another 15 minutes.
 After all those minutes they are cleaning their face with cold water.

 Hemp Seed Oil

 If you wondering what this oil is then here we are.
 This oil is from the Cannabis sativa plant but most people referred to as cannabis or marijuana.
 But do not worry, the Hemp Seed Oil is 100% legal.
-Those little seeds are rich in protein, polyunsaturated fatty acids, omega 6, omega 3 and insoluble fiber.
-Fully packed with Vitamin E, antioxidants, magnesium, potassium, zinc, iron, calcium and microelements like strontium, thorium, arsenic, and chromium.
+Those little seeds are not only rich in protein, polyunsaturated fatty acids, omega 6, omega 3, but also in insoluble fiber.
+Adiitionally it is fully packed with Vitamin E, antioxidants, magnesium, potassium, zinc, iron, calcium and microelements like strontium, thorium, arsenic, and chromium.
 For all those goods took also the title “Nature’s most perfectly balanced oil”.